-Nikki A. Greene received her BA with honors in Art History from Wesleyan University, and her Masters and Ph.D. in Art History from the University of Delaware.
-Dr. Greene examines African American and African identities, the body, feminism, and music in modern and contemporary art.
+Nikki A. Greene, Ph.D. received her BA with honors in Art History from Wesleyan University, and her Masters and Ph.D. in Art History from the University of Delaware.
+Dr. Greene examines African American and African diaspora identities, the body, feminism, abstraction, and music in modern and contemporary art.
 She is the Visual Arts Editor of Transition, published by the Hutchins Center for African and African American Research at Harvard University (Indiana University Press).

-Her book manuscript, Rhythms of Grease, Grime, Glass, and Glitter: The Body in Contemporary Black Art (under review), presents a new interpretation of the work of David Hammons, Renée Stout, María Magdalena Campos-Pons, and Radcliffe Bailey, and considers the intersection between the body, black identity, and the musical possibilities of the visual using key examples of painting, sculpture, photography, performance, and installation.
+Her forthcoming book, Grime, Glitter, and Glass: The Body and The Sonic in Contemporary Black Art (Duke University Press, forthcoming 2021) presents a new interpretation of the work of Renée Stout, María Magdalena Campos-Pons, and Radcliffe Bailey, and considers the intersection between the body, black identity, and the sonic possibilities of the visual using key examples of painting, sculpture, photography, performance, and installation.
 She was shortlisted for the Creative Capital Warhol Art Writers Grant in 2018 and 2019.

 All content copyright.
 All rights reserved.